epiforecasts/epiforecasts.github.io/README.md

-# EpiForecasts website
+# epiForecasts website

-This repository contains the source code for the EpiForecasts website.
+This repository contains the source code for the epiForecasts website.
 This website is built with [quarto](https://quarto.org/) and relies on automation wherever possible.

 ## Adding a new team member